 Grants and Contracts - Grants and contracts may support some aspects of the WRMP.
 Awards may be given for pilot projects or monitoring efforts at a specific project location.
 These funds might be managed directly by the WRMP Program Administrator, or one of the core project partners and would be coordinated through the Steering Committee and Core Team.
 Grants may also support other aspects of the WRMP.
 For example, the WRMP might propose additional seed funding during start-up years for implementation of management questions, Program administration support, baseline mapping, establishment of the Benchmark Site Network or data management.
-While many of these activities are intended to be funded by a more stable source over the long-term, individual grants may provide shortterm funding for specific elements of the WRMP.
-The SF Bay Restoration Authority may be a suitable source of short or longterm funding for the WRMP.
+While many of these activities are intended to be funded by a more stable source over the long-term, individual grants may provide short-term funding for specific elements of the WRMP.